Trade Gold Trading

 Another way of setting stop loss oil orders is to use supports and resistance levels, on the trading charts.

-Given that stop loss oil orders tend to congregate at key points, when one of these levels is touched by the crude crude oil trading price, others are set off, like dominos.
+Given that stop loss oil orders tend to congregate at key points, when one of these levels is touched by the crude trading price, others are set off, like dominos.
 Stop loss orders tend to accumulate just above or below resistance or support levels, respectively.

 Setting order above the resistance